sincereuk/docs/content/learn/steps/introduction.md

 ## Introduction to steps

-Steps make up the wercker pipeline and can either be executed in the build or deploy phase within the pipeline.
+Steps make up the wercker pipeline and are executed within the pipeline.

-Examples of a **build step** are compilation of your code, running your unit tests or even static code analysis such as `jshint` or `golint`.
+Examples steps that you could run in your build phase  are compilation of your code, running your unit tests or even static code analysis such as `jshint` or `golint`.

-A **deploy step** could be the synchronization of static assets, for which we've created the [s3sync step](https://github.com/wercker/step-s3sync/), that takes some Amazon Web Services
+Steps run in your deploy phase could be the synchronization of static assets, for which we've created the [s3sync step](https://github.com/wercker/step-s3sync/), that takes some Amazon Web Services